limkokhole/find_similar_image/README.md

                             Follows symlink for files and directory.
                             Default is don't follows symlink to avoid scan duplicated (-s will popup twice) files in -l directory.
     -u, --unique-ln       Create symlink with unique filename by uuid.
-                            This option do nothing without -l
-    -p PERCENTAGE, --percentage PERCENTAGE
+                            This option do nothing without -l or -lnm -p PERCENTAGE, --percentage PERCENTAGE
                             Match by diff more or equal to this percentage floating value (without %).
                             Default is 80.0%.
 You should try lower it to 75% or 70% if it doesn't match a few.